shiznit0587/AdventOfCode2020/README.md

 A chronicle of what I've tried and learned each day.

+### Day 18

+- I wish I had learned the [shunting yard algorithm](https://en.wikipedia.org/wiki/Shunting-yard_algorithm) before I'd done this day.
+Instead, I evaluated and replaced sub-ranges of a list of tokens based on parens recursively as I hit them, and applied the `+` or `*` greedily before recursing or lazily as the stack unwound, depending on the operation/math type.
+This only worked because there were only two operations.
+- I used a lot of List pattern matching for this day, and it was super helpful.
+- I learned about `List.scan`, which I used to determine the index of the matching closing paren token.

 ### Day 17

 - I found out the hard way that array slices are copies and not views into the source data.
 This means passing a target array slice into `Array.blit` does nothing.